ptrbman/proofslice/README.md

 # ProofSlice

 A (very) simple prototype for proof-based slicing.
+It only works for a narrow subset of C mostly works for the cases in the ```examples``` folder.
 To use, the following prerequisites are necessary (listed version has been tested):
 - Python 3.10.12
 - z3 4.8.12 (SMT solver)